Kelly Porch Counselling

 Supervision & training

-ARE YOU A TRAINEE COUNSELLOR LOOKING FOR GOOD QUALITY COUNSELLING SUPERVISION FROM AN EXPERIENCED COUNSELLOR AND COUNSELLING TUTOR?.View supervision profile
+ARE YOU A TRAINEE OR QUALIFIED COUNSELLOR LOOKING FOR GOOD QUALITY COUNSELLING SUPERVISION FROM AN EXPERIENCED COUNSELLOR AND COUNSELLING TUTOR?.View supervision profile